 Mythbuster: Is it true that the higher the result of the skin prick test, the more allergic you are?

-People often assume that a large skin reaction in response to a skin prick test (also called a scratch test) or a high numerical value of the RAST (radioallergosorbent) blood test means that an individual is more allergic to the substance than if the reaction and score are smaller.
+People often assume that a large skin reaction in response to a skin prick test (also called a scratch test) or a high numerical value of the sIgE (specific IgE) blood test (referred to in the past as a RAST) means that an individual is more allergic to the substance than if the reaction and score are smaller.

 This is not necessarily true.
 While the skin prick test checks for immediate allergic reactions, and the blood test looks for specific IgE to a given food or other substance to diagnose allergy, the results alone don’t necessarily correlate with the severity of a reaction to a given allergen.
 For example, the result of a small red bump (or wheal) to a skin prick test for peanut doesn’t necessarily imply that an allergic reaction will be mild.